 FFR-Guided Procedures Improved Outcomes vs. Angio Alone

 A strong growing body of clinical evidence supports FFR (fractional flow reserve) in increasingly more diverse patient populations and lesion subsets.

-FAME I Study shows FFR-guided procedures improved outcomes over angio-guided procedures.¹
+FAME I Study shows FFR-guided procedures improved outcomes vs. Angio Alone.¹

 - Lesions identified by angio requiring PCI randomized into two groups - Angio-guided vs. FFR-guided.